jenkins-x/jx-docs/content/en/v3/admin/guides/infra/tls_dns.md

 apex_domain_integration_enabled: false
 ```

+## How can I remove the namespace subdomain (e.g. -jx.) from my URLs?

+In your cluster git repository find the `namespaceSubdomain` property in your jx-requirements.yml file and change its value to `namespaceSubdomain: "."`

+Be aware that the same application deployed in multiple namespaces will end up with the same URL if you change `namespaceSubdomain` to be the same for all environments.

 ## How can I check if cert-manager has issued a certificate?

 You can check the status of the certificate by running